752963e64/Journal/Damn_it_works_fucking_nice.md

 This is impossible I break stuffs...
 I grind system internal for years... what's happening is pure distributed sabotage! which tell long about the kind operating... :D

+## REMOVED 50% of it rebooted :)

+no useless daemons... firefox from the high house! how much time it's gonna stay like this... no idea it's a matter of how much sweet clowns puted in. :D

+DAMN FUCKING REINSTALL 2 TIMES AN OS A DAY... while you DIDn't DO ANYTHING WRONG...
+REALLY?
+LET ME RECORD THAT! :D

 ## Assumptions

 esthetically it's beautifuly engineered.
 The only thing disturbing me is the frame size(when there is nothing interesting to be placed in)...